akanadocs/docs-test/ag/policies/bus_metrics_policy_use_case_extract_data_using_xpath_jsonpath_regex.md

 7. Launch the *Policy Manager Management Console* and create a service with [http://www.restfulwebservices.net/wcf/CurrencyService.svc?wsdl7](http://www.restfulwebservices.net/wcf/CurrencyService.svc?wsdl7).
 8. Virtualize the service on Network Director.
 ![](images/bus_metrics_pol_usecase1k.jpg)
-9.Navigate to *Policies > Operational* and create a *Business Metrics Policy* using **Add Policy**.
+9. Navigate to *Policies > Operational* and create a *Business Metrics Policy* using **Add Policy**.
 10. Configure the policy and select the dataset defined above.
 ![](images/bus_metrics_pol_usecase1l.jpg)
 11. Provide Extract/Derive Configuration for each of the dimensions and metrics using the example illustrated below:
   * a.
 Dimension using Extract – To obtain a value in request payload using XPath/JsonPath/RegEx.